FIRST THINGS FIRST... Get an account!

 The MIT Center for WorkLife and WellBeing offers many services to graduate students, which are available at no cost to you and your family.
 These include legal and financial consultation, child care resources and referrals, elder care resources and referrals, relocation guidance, school and summer camp selection for children, nutrition counseling, career assessment, and more.

-Community Wellness at MIT Medical works with the entire MIT community to provide the resources and programs that can help you make healthy choices.
+Community Wellness at MIT Health works with the entire MIT community to provide the resources and programs that can help you make healthy choices.

 Their offerings include: